 How to Study for the SAT Exam

-The SAT standardized test, originally known as the Scholastic Aptitude Test, provides percentile scores used by many college admissions committees in evaluating college applications.
-The test covers mainly reading, writing and Math reasoning skill sets.
-Today, several additional and separate SAT subject tests also enable young people to demonstrate advanced knowledge in specific fields, such as Physics, World History or Korean.
+The SAT, originally known as the Scholastic Aptitude Test, provides percentile scores that many college admissions committees use to evaluate college applications.
+The test mainly covers reading, writing, and Math reasoning skills.
+Today, several additional SAT subject tests also enable young people to demonstrate advanced knowledge in specific fields, such as Physics, World History, or Korean.

 Many parents seek to help their teenagers study more effectively for this important battery of standardized exams.
 A few study tips may prove useful: